Edmund Mortimer (rebel): Shakespeare and Sir Edmund Mortimer

 Events in the life of Sir Edmund Mortimer were dramatised by Shakespeare in Henry IV, Part 1 (c.
 1597).
 In the play, Shakespeare accurately identifies him as Hotspur's brother-in-law, but simultaneously conflates him with his nephew by referring to him as "Earl of March".
+He was famously played by Junius Brutus Booth, who was John Wilkes Booth’s father.